Steinar Ege: Career

 In Norway Ege played for Greipstad, Øyestad IF, Kristiansand IF, Stavanger Håndball and Viking HK.
 He started his professional career in 1997 for German club VfL Gummersbach.
 In 1999 he moved to THW Kiel.
 Here he won the German Bundesliga in 2000 and in 2002 and the EHF Cup in 2002.
 He also reached the final of the EHF Champions League in 2000 with the club.
 In the 2002/03 season he was loaned out to Spanish club CBM Gáldar.

 Afterwards he moved back to VfL Gummersbach.

 In the 2006 season he switched to Danish club FCK Håndbold.
 When the club ceased to exist and became AG København he joined them.
 With the club he won the Danish league 3 times in 2008, 2011 2012.
 He also won the Danish Cup in 2010.
 When the club went bankrupt in 2012, he retired.

 In 2015 he made a short comeback for THW Kiel, where he played from March to June in the 15/16 season.
 In that season he won the German Bundesliga for a third time.

 He debuted for the national team in 1995 against Azerbaijan.
-In January 2011 he got the record for most matches for the Norwegian national team.
+In January 2011 he got the record for most matches for the Norwegian national team, taking the record from Jan Thomas Lauritzen.
 Later the same year he retired from the national team.
+At the 2021 Olympics he lost the record for most matches on the Norwegian national team to Bjarte Myrhol.